genpguides/genp-reddit-backup/redditgenpguides.md

 &gt; Install all the apps you want in one go but don't open them yet.
 Wait until everything is installed, don't rush.

-✨ **For Generative Fill PS** *(temporary)*
+✨ **For Generative Fill PS** *(NO LONGER POSSIBLE)*

-* Account must be set as higher than 18 years old

-&gt; Only working for now in Beta version of Photoshop

-In CC go on `Apps &gt; Categories &gt; Beta Apps &gt; Photoshop Beta`

-Be aware: This is BETA and requires access to servers, so we're not going through the trouble of trying to figure out to make it work.
+&gt; It's been adapted into the monthly credits for verified paying users.
+Therefore, gone like the wind.

 ![](%%Guide2-11-min%%)